 Abscesses are typically caused by bacteria.
 If a bacterial infection is confirmed and antibiotic therapy is also deemed necessary, then the doctor can also perform culture and sensitivity testing on the expressed pus.
 This will help them see which antibiotic will be the most effective.

 If your infection is more serious or affects a larger area, the doctor can prescribe an oral antibiotic.
 If your infection is small or localized superficially, the doctor may prescribe an antibiotic cream to apply to the site.

 A very severe infection may require intravenous (IV) antibiotic therapy or surgical removal of any dead or dying tissue.

 You can help to prevent an infection of your stitches by following the guidelines below:

 Keep your stitches dry

-You should avoid getting your stitches wet for at least 24 hours.
-Ask your doctor when you can get them wet, such as in the shower.
+Avoid getting your stitches wet for at least 24 hours.
+Ask the doctor when you can perform activities that will wet the stitches, like taking a shower.
 Avoid soaking in a tub or swimming while you’re healing.